-First let's explain what carnitine actually does: Carnitine (or L-carnitine: its more common form) is a compound and conditionally essential nutrient that helps shuttle fatty acids into your mitochondria, which oxidizes (or burns) that fat for energy.
+First let's explain what carnitine actually does: Carnitine (or L-carnitine: its more common form) is a compound and conditionally essential nutrient that helps shuttle fatty acids into your mitochondria1, which oxidizes (or burns) that fat for energy.
 The body produces carnitine naturally (from amino acids lysine and methionine), but here's the kicker: When you adopt a high-fat diet—like keto—more and more fatty acids need to be transported into the mitochondria for oxidation, which can deplete your body's natural carnitine stores and perhaps leave you feeling low energy.

 "Because your body is oxidizing and burning so much fat, it kind of burns through all its carnitine," D'Agostino says.
-He's not wrong: One study showed that while it's uncommon to have a true carnitine deficiency on keto, mild carnitine depletion may occur early on in the diet—meaning, carnitine levels should go back to baseline after your body gets used to the keto diet (so don't fret), even though you may face some gaps in the beginning.
+He's not wrong: One study showed that while it's uncommon to have a true carnitine deficiency on keto, mild carnitine depletion may occur early on in the diet2—meaning, carnitine levels should go back to baseline after your body gets used to the keto diet (so don't fret), even though you may face some gaps in the beginning.

 What to do about it.

 Some foods (especially red meat) contain carnitine—but to meet your body's demands without eating tons of red meat, D'Agostino is partial to L-carnitine supplements.
-In fact, supplementing with L-carnitine has been shown to enhance performance capabilities, even with caloric restriction (that can crash your energy levels).
+In fact, supplementing with L-carnitine has been shown to enhance performance capabilities3, even with caloric restriction (that can crash your energy levels).